-Hi my name is Dean Smith and in this podcast I want to talk about the other Christmas story, that no one talks about and it’s odd connection with a story out of Louisiana about a woman whose Christmas display in 2018 also included dragons.
+Hi my name is Dean Smith and in this podcast, I want to discuss the other Christmas story, that no one talks about, and its odd connection with a story out of Louisiana about a woman whose Christmas display in 2018 also included dragons.

 As we read through the Christmas story, recorded in both Matthew and Luke, we envision an idyllic scene.

 It’s a peaceful night with a beautiful clear sky showing off an expansive heaven.
-A bright star silently wafts its way through the night sky followed by three wise men winding their way through the Judean countryside as they follow the star to its final resting place.
+A bright star silently wafts its way through the night sky, followed by three wise men winding their way through the Judea countryside as they follow the star to its final resting place.

 Down below Jesus lies tightly wrapped in swaddling clothes in a manger in a Bethlehem stable.

-As she had done for the previous few years, a woman name Diana Rowland set up a Christmas display that included several inflatable dragons.
-They were big, human size and Rowland set up a similar display at Halloween.
+As she had done for the previous few years, a woman named Diana Rowland set up a Christmas display that included several inflatable dragons.
+They were big, human size, and Rowland set up a similar display at Halloween.

-But last year, Rowland received a complaint from one of her neighbors.
-According to an article on Buzzfeed, a neighbor left Rowland a note that she then in turn tweeted out:
+But that year, Rowland received a complaint from one of her neighbors, who, according to an article on Buzzfeed, left Rowland a note that she then tweeted out:

 Now I completely understand where the neighbor was coming from.
-We certainly don’t see a dragon mentioned anywhere in the Christmas story recorded in the Matthew and Luke, but believe it or not, there is a dragon in the other Christmas story recorded in the Book of Revelation, the Apostle John’s vision of the End times:
+We certainly don’t see a dragon mentioned anywhere in the Christmas story recorded in Matthew and Luke.
+But oddly there is a dragon in the other Christmas story recorded in the Book of Revelation, the Apostle John’s vision of the End times:

 Bible scholars are universally convinced that this description in Revelation refers to the story surrounding the birth of Christ.
 And in fact, it revealed what was taking place in the spiritual realm behind the idyllic scene portrayed in Matthew and Luke.

-But at the beginning of this passage the woman who gave birth to Christ is described as clothed in the sun with the moon under her feet and wearing a crown of 12 stars.
+But at the beginning of this passage, John describes the woman who gave birth to Christ as clothed in the sun, wearing a crown of 12 stars and with the moon under her feet.

 But the key here is that the Apostle John was pulling back the veil and revealing what was going on in a spiritual realm as Christ was being born.

 And I believe at this point, Satan crossed a line in the sand.
-It was a cataclysmic point in both the spiritual and human history.
+It was a cataclysmic turning point in world history.

 Now before this event, we had a very different spiritual world.